MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 ---
 title: Data soft delete - Azure Data Explorer
-description: This article describes Data soft delete in Azure Data Explorer. ms.reviewer: slneimer ms.topic: reference ms.date: 03/02/2023
+description: This article describes data soft delete in Azure Data Explorer. ms.reviewer: slneimer ms.topic: reference ms.date: 05/17/2023
 ---
 # Soft delete

 As a data platform, Azure Data Explorer supports the ability to delete individual records.
-This is commonly achieved using one of the following methods:
+Record deletion is commonly achieved using one of the following methods:

-* To delete records with a system guarantee that the storage artifacts containing these records are deleted as well, use [.purge](./data-purge.md)
+* To delete records with a system guarantee that the storage artifacts containing these records are deleted as well, use [`.purge`](./data-purge.md)
-* To delete records without such a guarantee, use `.delete` as described in this topic - this marks records as deleted but doesn't necessarily delete the data from storage artifacts.
-This deletion method is much faster than purge.
+* To delete records without such a guarantee, use `.delete` as described in this article - this command marks records as deleted but doesn't necessarily delete the data from storage artifacts.
+This deletion method is faster than purge.

+For information on how to use the command, see [Syntax](../management/soft-delete-command.md)

 ## Use cases